The Song of The Seed

 These things are my hope for you.

-The Meaning of Christmas (and a Poem)
+The Faces of Christmas (A Poem)

 Cold streets, winter nights